kineticdata/kinetic-sdk-rb/README.md

 Each Kinetic Data application SDK is meant to be used independent of other application SDKs.
 With this in mind, each application SDK must be initialized individually.

-All of the HTTP methods return a KineticSdk::Utils::KineticHttpResponse object that contains additional methods to obtain information about the request status, the reponse body content, the response headers, and access to the raw response object.
+All of the HTTP methods return a {KineticSdk::Utils::KineticHttpResponse} object that contains additional methods to obtain information about the request status, the reponse body content, the response headers, and access to the raw response object.

 ### Require the SDK